skip to main content

 Can I watch the Pro Bowl on the NFL app?

 Our sports experts researched and hands-on tested the best ways to watch the Pro Bowl across several NFL seasons.
-While the NFL updated the Pro Bowl format for 2023, our viewing recommendations remain the same—emphasizing channel availability, pricing, and ease of use.
+While the NFL constantly updates the Pro Bowl format, our viewing recommendations for this season remain the same—emphasizing channel availability, pricing, and ease of use.

 Check out our How We Rank page to learn more about our methods.